reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 - Write extra code that has access to `dispatch` and `getState`
 - Teach `dispatch` how to accept other values besides plain action objects, such as functions and promises, by intercepting them and dispatching real action objects instead

-[The most common reason to use middleware is to allow different kinds of async logic to interact with the store](../../faq/Actions.md#how-can-i-represent-side-effects-such-as-ajax-calls-why-do-we-need-things-like-action-creators-thunks-and-middleware-to-do-async-behavior)This allows you to write code that can dispatch actions and check the store state, while keeping that logic separate from your UI.
+[The most common reason to use middleware is to allow different kinds of async logic to interact with the store](../../faq/Actions.md#how-can-i-represent-side-effects-such-as-ajax-calls-why-do-we-need-things-like-action-creators-thunks-and-middleware-to-do-async-behavior).
+This allows you to write code that can dispatch actions and check the store state, while keeping that logic separate from your UI.

 There are many kinds of async middleware for Redux, and each lets you write your logic using different syntax.
 The most common async middleware is [`redux-thunk`](https://github.com/reduxjs/redux-thunk), which lets you write plain functions that may contain async logic directly.
 Redux Toolkit's `configureStore` function [automatically sets up the thunk middleware by default](https://redux-toolkit.js.org/api/getDefaultMiddleware#included-default-middleware), and [we recommend using thunks as the standard approach for writing async logic with Redux](../../style-guide/style-guide.md#use-thunks-for-async-logic).